beasont/art-gallery/README.md

   - Retrieves all artworks submitted by users.
 This endpoint allows users to view their own contributions to the gallery.

 - **POST /api/user-art/upload**
   - Uploads a new artwork submitted by a user.
-Requires the title, artist name, year, and image file.
-Optionally, it can include a username and password for authenticated submissions.
+Requires the `title`, `artist` name, `year`, and `image` file.
+Optionally, it can include a `username` and `password` for authenticated submissions.

 - **PUT /api/user-art/edit**
   - Updates an existing user-submitted artwork.
-Requires the unique artId and the new details (title, artist, year, and optional image file).
+Requires the unique `artId` and the new details (`title`, `artist`, `year`, and optional `image` file).
 Authentication is necessary to ensure user ownership.
-This endpoint uses the HTTP PUT method to conform to RESTful principles.
+This endpoint uses the HTTP `PUT` method to conform to RESTful principles.

 - **DELETE /api/user-art/delete**
   - Deletes a user-submitted artwork.
-Requires the artId, username, and password for authentication.
+Requires the `artId`, `username`, and `password` for authentication.
 Only the original uploader can delete their artwork.
-This endpoint uses the HTTP DELETE method to conform to RESTful principles.
+This endpoint uses the HTTP `DELETE` method to conform to RESTful principles.

 ### Authentication and Security
-Some endpoints (such as comment addition and user art management) require authentication via username and hashed password to ensure that only authorized users can make modifications or deletions.
-Passwords are not stored in plain text; they are hashed for security.
+Some endpoints (such as comment addition and user art management) require authentication via `username` and hashed `password` to ensure that only authorized users can make modifications or deletions.
+Passwords are not stored in plain text; they are securely hashed.

+---

 ## Installation and Setup

 ### Prerequisites
 - Java Development Kit (JDK) 17 or Higher
 - Maven 3.9.9 or Higher